-The times interest earned ratio is calculated by dividing a company’s earnings before interest and taxes (EBIT) by its periodic interest expense.
+The Times Interest Earned (TIE) ratio is calculated by dividing a company’s earnings before interest and taxes (EBIT) by its periodic interest expense.

-TIE ratio= Earnings before interest and taxes/Interest expense
+TIE Ratio Formula = Earnings before interest and taxes/Interest expense

 EBIT represents the profits that the business has got before paying taxes and interest.

 - Interest expense – The periodic debt payment that a company is legally obligated to pay to its creditors.

 Both the above figures can be found in the income statement.

 Usually, a higher times interest earned ratio is considered to be a good thing.
 But if the balance is too high, it could also mean that the company is hoarding all the earnings without putting them back into the company’s operations.
 For sustained growth for the long term, businesses must reinvest in the company.

 If a business has a net income of $85,000, taxes to pay is around $15,000, and interest expense is $30,000, then this is how the calculation goes.

 Times Interest Earned Ratio= ($85,000+ $15,000 + $30,000)/($30,000)= 4.33.

 In this case, the TIE ratio is 4.33.
 This ratio implies that the company can meet its debt obligations 4.33 times.